A Day In The Life Of A Communications Director

 - I am also responsible for the art direction.
 I work with the staff and ministry leaders to find out what their design needs are, and then I communicate direction and feedback to our freelance graphic designers on design projects for our different ministries.

-- I spend a lot of time each week developing content for our web, emails, and bulletins.
+- A lot of my time each week is spent developing content for our web, emails, and bulletins.
 This is a big part of what I do.

 What advice would you give churches who are considering hiring a communications director?